 For his recension of Lohengrin (performed at the Norwegian national opera in March 2015) he received the award, “Critique of the year”.

-Sam Goodyear is an opera fan and Wagner enthusiast, originally from Portsmouth but now based in London.
-He read history at Peterhouse, Cambridge, and has at various times worked as a bookie, translator, financial trader, and journalist.
-He currently works in television.
+Sam Goodyear is an opera fan and Wagner enthusiast, originally from Portsmouth but now living in Germany.
+He read history at Peterhouse, Cambridge, and has at various times worked as a bookie, translator, trader, journalist, and TV researcher.
+He currently works in socially responsible investment.
 While very much an amateur, his interest in music has in the past led to him singing on BBC radio, and playing the trumpet in front of the queen.
-He attends as much Wagner in both London and continental Europe as time and money will permit, and he has written on Wagner for Classical Music Magazine.
+He attends as much Wagner both at home and abroad as time and money will permit, and he has written on Wagner for Classical Music Magazine.

 Nila Parly is a research fellow in music and theatre at the University of Copenhagen, currently working on a study of death in operas by Wagner and Richard Strauss from a performative angle.
 She was trained as a soprano singer at the music academy Santa Cecilia in Rome before taking up the study of musicology, literature, and modern culture at the Universities of Copenhagen and Princeton.
 Her doctoral dissertation on 'Women Characters in Wagner's Works' (2006) was supervised by Jens Brincker, Live Hov, and Carolyn Abbate, and will soon be published in English as 'Vocal Victories'.